Skip to main content

 Currently, there is no way of preventing endometriosis.
 There are ways of managing symptoms and of managing the disease.

-The type of treatment should be decided in partnership between the patient and their healthcare professional.
+The type of treatment should be decided in partnership between the patient and their healthcare practitioner.
 The decision about which treatment to choose should depend on several factors:

 Read more about information on the endometriosis treatments that are available.